 - Identification — copies of driver’s licenses, passports, birth certificates, Social Security cards

-- Medical records — current medications list, allergies, immunization records, doctor contact info
+- Medical records — current medications, allergies, immunization records, doctor contacts

 - Financial accounts — bank account numbers, credit card companies, investment accounts

-- Property documentation — home inventory with photos/video, vehicle titles, mortgage information
+- Property documentation — home inventory with photos/video, vehicle titles, mortgage info

 - Emergency contacts — local and out-of-area, including your family communication plan contacts